 Have you ever noticed how the smell of your diffuser blends can change over time?
 Some scents fade (if they’re top notes) and others last much longer (base notes).
 Fragrance oils are synthetic compounds - so the scent will be more consistent.

 Ready to make something fabulous?
+Click here to shop our fragrance oil range.
 We’d love to see what you do with our fragrance oils, be sure to tag us in your pictures on Facebook and Instagram!

 If you haven’t already, sign up to our monthly newsletter for even more inspiration.